 With the basics.
 In the bedroom (or study for the luckier ones), create an environment conducive to learning.
-Involve your child, even at a younger age, in making the transition between the holidays and the school term by putting away the summer paraphernalia and tidying up their study area.
-Ideally, there should be a space for homework and study, a clear desk or table, some shelves, not only for school books but for other reference and inspirational books, and plenty of stationery.
+Involve your child, even at a younger age, in making the transition between the holidays and the school term.
+Do this by putting away the summer paraphernalia and tidying up their study area.
+Ideally, there should be a space for homework and study, a clear desk or table, some shelves.
+These should not only be for school books but for other reference and inspirational books, and plenty of stationery.
 For families in which homework happens at the same time for several children, stationery should be kept in a box (like a tool box) that can be carried to a larger communal study space; this helps avoid the distractions of comings and goings to find erasers, rulers and such like.

 Establishing a routine

 Students can also plan for their own learning by setting up a routine schedule of study versus play time.
 Not all schools provide a set timetable for homework.
 However, it can also take the stress out of forgotten assignments and last-minute revision.
 In primary school, children can cope with up to half an hour a day.

 Even if they are only set homework once a week, the daily routine of reviewing the week’s topics, spellings, revisiting some reading or simply sitting down with a book, a documentary or one selected educational website will be beneficial to instilling good habits and an effective work ethic.
 In secondary school, it is common to allow two hours a day for homework and revision.
 If possible, the routine should be kept up with additional reading or making revision notes in case of lighter homework.
 Educational websites and Apps where learning happens through games are perfectly valid sources to complement homework, so look them up now so your child is ready for the term.
 It is important to allow time for leisure and after-school activities, especially sport, for quality family time at weekends or anything that the students can look forward to as a reward after a week of hard work.